-A: We have applied to the Scottish Government’s Community and Renewable Energy Scheme (CARES) for a Solar PV project on the sports hall roof of the Auchrannie.
+A: We have applied to the Scottish Government’s Community and Renewable Energy Scheme (CARES) for a Solar PV project.
 This will enable technical, commercial and legal support to take the project from where we are now through to construction.
 Although we have a good idea of how the project will run, it is important for us to get external input to stress test our assumptions based on similar projects.
 We also need to cover both ourselves and future shareholders against possible risks, such as changing electricity prices.
 We also need professional support to negotiate with SSEN on the design and cost of the electricity grid connection and to set up a new legal entity to run the project so that the governance is clear and cash flows are guaranteed to flow back to the community.
 This request is for a CARES ‘Enablement Grant’ – we have also applied separately for a capital grant towards the construction costs of the project.

-A: We are currently working with Community Shares Scotland on possible details of a share offer and expect this to carry on until Christmas.
-Between November and February we will undertake all outstanding technical, commercial, permitting and legal work as well as gaining feedback from yourselves on anything else we should be considering for the project.
-If there is sufficient community buy-in we will look to launch a community share offer in early spring and if we raise sufficient local capital, look to start construction in Spring 2021.
-The construction period is short and so all being well the project will be live before summer 2021.
+A: We are currently working with Community Shares Scotland on possible details of a share offer and expect this to carry on until spring.
+We will undertake all outstanding technical, commercial, permitting and legal work as well as gaining feedback from yourselves on anything else we should be considering for the project.
+If there is sufficient community buy-in we will look to launch a community share offer in the spring and if we raise sufficient local capital, look to start construction in Spring/Summer 2021.
+The construction period is short and so all being well the project will be live in summer 2021.
 By virtue of being a community project, if there is insufficient local interest and therefore insufficient community investment, the project will not go ahead.

-A: The benefits of all types of community owned renewable schemes are both for residents, the shareholders and Arran as a whole.
+A: The primary objective of this scheme is to provide benefits to the community through the community benefit fund and the return to the shareholders.
 The aim is to Stop Climate Change by enabling investment in renewable energy.
-We can’t all have solar panels on our roofs but some of us may have savings that are not acquiring much interest in the bank.
-Investing in community renewables can give better returns while supporting community projects continue further work towards stopping climate change.
+We can’t all have solar panels on our roofs, but supporting community projects will continue further work towards stopping climate change.
 By setting up a Community Benefit Society we will keep all investment in the local community, allowing the benefits to flow back to a community green fund for important environmental island projects.

 A: Community benefit societies or Ben Coms, are owned by the people that live and work or support the community it is set up to benefit.
 This is a not for profit legal form for organisations that wish to operate for purposes that benefit the community as a whole.
 Members hold at least one share in the organisation and have one vote.
 Unlike in a limited company, the number of votes a member has does not increase with the number of shares they hold, making them a democratic model that works well for social economy organisations.
 This type of organisation is set up to have a Social Purpose and to re-invest any profits made back into the society rather than existing to maximise financial returns for members.